 Madden's Bar, 130 High Road, N2 9ED

 8. Sheephaven Bay, Camden

 This green-fronted pub near Mornington Crescent station is one of London's more spruced-up Irish establishments — adorned with scarves, signed shirts, and framed photos of football and rugby teams of yore.
 You'd be correct in thinking sport plays a major role in the life of this pub: come for the rugby and football, stay for the horse racing and darts.

 The Sheephaven Bay, 2 Mornington Street, NW1 7QD

 Whether lured inside by the siren call of a penny whistle and bodhrán, or Thin Lizzy on the jukebox, the Sir Colin Campbell does not disappoint once you're inside.
 Now you get why this part of town is nicknamed County Kilburn; the-brew-with-the-harp-on-it is in ample supply, natch, but so too is a cracking range of cask.
 Nestled into a wooden pew with Irish folk jams round the table on Saturdays and Sunday, you'll start to pray you get snowed in.

 Sir Colin Campbell, 264-266 Kilburn High Road, NW6 2BY

 10. The Porterhouse, Covent Garden

 This behemoth of a bar deserves a mention for its sheer size, array of beers and the fact that it brews its own Irish stout.
-Catch it when it's quiet and you'll be able to taste your way through the biggest range of Irish beers in London (plus many from elsewhere).
+Catch it when it's quiet and you'll be able to sup your way through the biggest range of Irish beers in London (plus many from elsewhere).
 At other times it risks being uncomfortably busy with snail-pace service.
-If you're coming here on St Patrick's Day, good luck to you.
+And if you're coming here on St Patrick's Day... well, good luck to you.